 Soils

-Forest floor depth will be measured and described for each transect.
-Sampling will occur using a 100 cm2 square sampling frame.
-Briefly, the forest floor will be cut with a handsaw along the edges of the sampling frame, and the plug will be carefully excavated.
-The total thickness of the forest floor will be recorded, as well as the thickness of the L, F, and H horizons individually; the humus form will also be described (Klinka et al. 1981; Klinka et al. 1997).

 A soil and humus form description will be conducted just outside of the core tree plot in the second phase of sampling (Soil Classification Working Group, 1998; Klinka et al. 1981; Klinka et al. 1997).
 Horizon, depth, moist colour, moisture, texture, structure and consistence, plasticity, coarse fragments, rooting depth, drainage, and the depth to the water table will be recorded.

 Resource Measurements